keviner99/keviner99/README.md

 Hello, GitHub! 👋

-I'm <Kevin Espinoza>, a student at Brigham Young University-Idaho interested in <Your Profession/Interests such as: computer science, data science, web development, machine learning, ...>.
+I'm <Kevin Espinoza>, a student at Brigham Young University-Idaho interested in programming languages, web development, SQL.
 Welcome to my GitHub profile!

 ## About Me